Kevlar-9/Lyrics/lyrics/README.md

-a template of my favourite song's lyrics
+a template of my favourite song's lyrics.